mainfram-work/geb/README.md

 $ geb upload
 ```

-All geb commands (other than the **init** command) are executed with the project directory.
-Geb looks for the site root by finding the *geb.config.yml* file up the directory tree.
+All geb commands (other than the `geb init` command) are executed with the project directory.
+Geb looks for the site root by finding the `geb.config.yml` file up the directory tree.

 ## Geb Site Configuration

 Every Geb site has a configuration file at the root of the site.
-The file is called **geb.config.yml**
+The file is called `geb.config.yml`
 The geb command will use values in the configuration file over the default values in almost all cases.

 Check out a [sample geb configuration file](lib/geb/samples/geb.config.yml) for a detailed description of all configuration items.